diblasifrancisco/army_game/readme.md

 ## Summary

-Game about civilizations that have multiple armies, at the same time these armies can have branches, that can be trained to earn points or transformed to be upgraded into another branch in order to earn points.
+Military game about civilizations that have multiple armies, at the same time these armies can have branches, that can be trained or transformed into another branch in order to earn points.
+Each army starts with 1000 coins.
 Either a transformation or a training can be done by using the coins.
-Each army starts with 1000 coins.
 One army can attack another, the one that has more points wins 100 coins, on the other part, the loser, losts 2 army branches with the highest score.
 In case of a tie, both armies lost a branch with the highest score.

 ## Considerations